ianhajra/virtual_assistant/README.md

 We welcome contributions from the community!
 If you would like to help out with the project, please refer to our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

+## Dependencies

+For information on third-party libraries and their licenses, please refer to the [Dependencies](DEPENDENCIES.md) file.

 ## Code of Conduct

 We strive to maintain a positive and inclusive environment for all contributors and users.
 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand our expectations for behavior.